 The purpose of this best practice information sheet is to present the best available evidence on effectiveness and appropriateness of a palliative approach to care for people with advanced dementia.

-Deborah Parker, Joanne Lewis, Kelly Gourlay, and Dementia Australia’s Dementia Advisory Committee.
+Parker D, Lewis J, Gourlay K, Dementia Australia’s Dementia Advisory Committee.
 Palliative Care and Dementia.
 2017. (freely accessible 974kb pdf)

 This discussion paper provides guidance for health professionals on palliative and end-of-life care for people with dementia and those who support them.

-Phillips JL, West PA, Davidson PM, Agar M Does case conferencing for people with advanced dementia living in nursing homes improve care outcomes: evidence from an integrative review?
+Phillips JL, West PA, Davidson PM, Agar M. Does case conferencing for people with advanced dementia living in nursing homes improve care outcomes: evidence from an integrative review?
 Int J Nurs Stud.
 2013 Aug;50(8):1122-35.

 This integrative review aimed to appraise the evidence for case conferencing as an intervention to improve palliative care outcomes for older people living with advanced dementia in nursing homes.
 Results found case conferencing provides opportunities to improve care palliative care outcomes for older people with dementia by engaging family and all relevant internal and external health providers in prospective care planning.
 More evidence is needed to determine the efficacy and cost-effectiveness of case conferencing as a strategy for improving care outcomes for older people living with advanced dementia in nursing homes.
 The evidence generated by this integrative review will be of interest to policy makers, aged care organisations and clinicians alike, especially as services endeavour to meet the increasingly complex care needs of older people admitted to nursing homes with advanced dementia, and the needs of their families.

-Stirling C, Andrews S, McInerney F, Toye C, Ashby M, Robinson A Talking about dementia and dying: A discussion tool for aged care residential facility staff (2011). (freely accessible 1.21MB pdf)
+Stirling C, Andrews S, McInerney F, Toye C, Ashby M, Robinson A. Talking about dementia and dying: A discussion tool for aged care residential facility staff.
+2011. (freely accessible 1.21MB pdf)

 Health professionals often avoid talking about death and dying with patients and relatives, and this avoidance is compounded in cases of dementia by lack of knowledge of trajectory and prognosis.
 Unfortunately, this impacts on care, with many terminally ill dementia clients receiving inadequate palliation and excessive intervention at end-of-life.
 This tool was developed using best-practice evidence, feedback from aged care facility nursing and care staff and specialist input and was subsequently trialed and qualitatively evaluated via thematic analysis of data from family interviews and staff diaries.